sbryngelson/group-docs/phd-syllabus/intro-to-group.md

 # Welcome to the Computational Physics @ GT CSE research group!

 We are happy to have you (you wouldn't be reading this, otherwise).
+This document has some parts that are Ph.D. specific, but much of it applies to undergraduate researchers in the group as well.

 ## Getting started